Coccolepis

-Coccolepis is an extinct genus of prehistoric ray-finned fish in the family Coccolepididae.
+Coccolepis is an extinct genus of prehistoric marine ray-finned fish in the family Coccolepididae.
 Originally including most species within the family, it is now restricted to two species from the Late Jurassic Solnhofen Limestone of Germany.
 The holotype of C. bucklandi, designated and described by Louis Agassiz, was thought to be lost but was later rediscovered in Neuchâtel.

+Taxonomy

+Coccolepis contains the following species, both from Germany: